museumsvictoria/collections-online/README.md

 We also wish to assist users to properly cite information that they have reused.
 We provide an easy-to-copy statement on every page of content that shows how the information can be referenced.
 We also provide an attribution to the authors of articles and species profiles.
 A great deal of work has gone into the research and writing of these pages, and we want to ensure that due credit is given.

 ## How can I use it?
 The Collections online source code has been provided for those curious in how it works.
-As there is a dependency on Museum Victoria’s Collection Management system dont expect it to work out of the box.
+As there is a dependency on Museum Victoria’s Collection Management system don't expect it to work out of the box.
 However please feel free to look at and re-use any parts of the code.